fieldbook/api-docs/reference.md

 #### Include or exclude fields

 By default all fields are included in response objects.
 You can customize this with the `include` and `exclude` parameters.
 Each takes a comma-separated list of field keys.
 If `include` is passed, then only the named fields will be returned (plus the `id` field).
 If `exclude` is passed, then any named fields will be excluded.
+If the same field key is passed in both the include and exclude list, the exclude list will take priority.

 For instance: